Homestays in Beijing are the heart and soul of LTL Mandarin School.

 Halal, Kosher and other special dietary requirements

 English: if you want you can request a family that speaks some English too

-It is possible to book a homestay without food if someone wants that, in this case there would be a 10% discount.
-Though we do recommend going for the above options with food as meal time is great for sitting down with the family and practising your Chinese.
+It is possible to book a homestay without food.
+In this case there would be a 10% discount.
+We do recommend going for the above options with food as meal time is great for sitting down with the family and practising your Chinese.

 Note: As always with LTL there are no extra charges or additional fees.
-You will not be charged an accommodation finding fee, registration fee, high season supplement or any other ridiculous “fees” that some companies come up with.
+You will not be charged an accommodation finding fee, registration fee, high season supplement or any other fees.

 FREQUENTLY ASKED QUESTIONS